 The models for TN, TP, TOC, type de substrate (silt, sand, rock and boulder), mean transect depth, number of trunks, lake surface area, lake maximum depth, lake mean depth, water residence time, drainage area, lake elevation, distance to the nearest lake and species richness were not significant (see Table S18).
 We did not find any relationships between black spot prevalence and any spatial attributes of the lakes.
 However, water physico-chemistry and community metrics were good predictors of infection prevalence of fish communities.

 The partial effects of environmental variables on infection prevalence are shown for all significant models in Figure 5.
 The turbidity model had the best fit (D2 = 88,71%) and is mostly non-linear.
 The relation evidence a plateau for high-prevalence values, indicating that a prevalence saturation is reached for turbidity values above 2 NTU.
 That said, this model must be carefully interpreted as we sampled only a few high-turbidity sites.
 Infection prevalence increased proportionally with poth water temperature and pH with prevalence being highest in warmer, more alkaline lakes.
 The conductivity and prevalence had a non-linear, unimodal relationship peaking around 80 (S/cm).
 The relationship must also be carefully interpreted because of some gaps in the conductivity values (between 61.3 and 129.2 S/cm).
 Prevalence values increased almost proportionally with dissolved oxygen concentration in the water.
 However, we must take into consideration that the variation interval is very large for low-concentration oxygen values because of only three values below 7 mg/L were recorded.
 The relationship between TN:TP ratio and prevalence is unimodal but highly non-linear.
 For the macrophyte coverage, we found a decreasing relationship between the amount of macrophyte cover and the prevalence of infection, meaning that low macrophyte cover correlates with high infection prevalence in site-scale fish communities.
 A parabolic curve is observed in the Area:Perimeter model although, high ratio values are more uncommon increasing the variation interval.
 The perimeter model is highly non-linear with two distinctive peaks and a large confidence interval at higher perimeter values.
 Total fish abundance and non-host abundance (here abundance of cyprinids) both showed a negative relationship with prevalence suggesting that sites with more fishes and/or non-host individuals have a lower prevalence of infection.
 The relationship between the prevalence and the species diversity index shows a decreasing trend.
 At the site-scale, fish communities are slightly to moderately diverse (Simpson’s diversity index between 0 and 0.64) indicating the dominance of some species, namely….
-Since cyprinids were not differentiated, it is hard to unravel who is the most dominant species based on the transect method data.